swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 - A new section, 7.2.2, "Requesting SCAL2 Signature Activation Data", was added.
 This amendment describes how and when to request Signature Activation Data from an Identity Provider in order to enable a signature service to operate as a Qualified Signature Creation Device (QSCD).
 - Attribute release rules have been clarified in sections 2.1.2, "Service Providers" and 6.2.1, "Attribute Release Rules".
 - Section 2.1.2, "Service Providers", was updated to include a requirement for Service Providers communicating with a centralized discovery service.
+- Section 5.3, "Message Content", was updated to describe the use of `<saml2p:IDPEntry>` elements under the `<samp2p:Scoping>` elements for requests sent to Identity Providers acting as proxies for other Identity Providers.

 **Changes between version 1.3 and version 1.4:**